rust-cli-enthusiasts/clap-digest/README.md

     assert_eq!(hash, "acbd18db4cc2f85cedef654fccc4a4d8");
     ```

-1. Algorithm groups are feature-gated (see example below).
+1. Digest algorithm groups are feature-gated.
 Use `cargo feature
     clap-digest` for a complete listing.
+At least one digest algorithm
+    group feature must be chosen.
+To limit the digest algorithm families
+    you want to support in your crate, define your own features, e.g.:

+    ```toml
+    [features]
+    default = ["sha2"]
+    md5 = ["clap-digest/md5"]
+    sha1 = ["clap-digest/sha1"]
+    sha2 = ["clap-digest/sha2"]
+    ```

 Example